 Translate Content Accurately So Users Can Find Products

-When it comes to a global multistore and multivendor marketplace platform, one of the most critical things is making sure the vendors can properly translate their content.
+When it comes to a global eCommerce multi-store and multivendor marketplace platform, one of the most critical things is making sure the vendors can properly translate their content.
 Product pages and attributes need the right currency, language, and imagery that matches each region's expectations.
 Otherwise, users won't be able to find what they're looking for.

 Having robust vendor management and platform governance is crucial to a global offering.
 This includes handling multilingual and multicurrency aspects as well as logistical aspects with the products and categories.
 This is how users will find things, and if this doesn't work well, nothing else really matters beyond that point because no one will be able to find anything to buy it.